-For sightseeing in central London, it doesn’t get much better than Westminster!
-Within this London borough are Covent Garden, Soho and the West End but for now, let’s delve into the heart of Westminster, encircled by St James’s, the Thames and Pimlico.

 The City of Westminster lies west of the City of London, and is home to world class tourist attractions like Big Ben, the Houses of Parliament, Buckingham Palace and 10 Downing Street.
+Sightseeing in central London doesn’t get much better than Westminster!
+Within this London borough you’ll find Covent Garden, Soho and the West End.
+But for now, we’ll delve into the heart of Westminster, encircled by St James’s, the River Thames and Pimlico.

-In this ‘things to do in Westminster’ guide, we’ll give you a London Walks style whistle stop tour of the Westminster favourites (with little details to look out for from our guides), along with some more unusual things to do in Westminster too.
+In this ‘things to do in Westminster’ guide, we’ll give you a London Walks style whistle stop tour of the must-see spots in Westminster (with little details to look out for from our guides), along with some more unusual things to do in Westminster too.

 At Westminster Bridge, don’t miss the statue of Boudica (or Boudicca or Boadicea), Queen of the Iceni, who led an uprising against the conquering forces of the Roman Empire in AD 60.
 Triumphal, in her chariot, Boudica is immortalised in bronze.
 Nearby, you can also see the eternal face-off between Oliver Cromwell and King Charles I, with Cromwell’s statue on Cromwell Green facing the bust of King Charles on St. Margaret’s Church.
 Complete your round-up of historical figures at Parliament Square, where replicas of Winston Churchill, Abraham Lincoln and Nelson Mandela reside.
 A bit further on, there’s Trafalgar Square which hosts Lord Nelson, King George IV, General Sir Charles James Napier and General Sir Henry Havelock.

-If you haven’t taken the time for a river cruise down the River Thames, then this is the year to do it.
+If you haven’t taken the time for a river cruise down the River Thames, then you must do it.
 Cruises run from Westminster Pier and take in plenty of Westminster’s finest attractions like the Palace of Westminster and Westminster Bridge.
 Even better, take a river cruise guided by a London Walks guide and get the history behind these famous landmarks.
-Here’s a little snippet from Robert; Westminster Bridge is the only bridge in London that has seven arches, was hugely contentious at the time of planning and building, and was dubbed ‘the bridge of fools’.
+Here’s a little snippet from Robert – “Westminster Bridge is the only bridge in London that has 7 arches, was hugely contentious at the time of planning and building, and was dubbed ‘the bridge of fools’.”

 Check out our Westminster Tours and discover this historical London location.